sahilrajput03/assets_totel/README.md

 Why you should use `Image` component in nextjs: https://youtu.be/ZRZngn_GdXY

 tldr:
-- 1. It provides lazy loading i.e., only the iamges on the screen are loaded and subsequent are loaded on scroll.
+- It provides lazy loading i.e., only the iamges on the screen are loaded and subsequent are loaded on scroll.
-- 2. images are converted to `webp` format (optimized for web) automatically.
+- Images are converted to `webp` format (optimized for web) automatically.